 for your employees, ThreatAdvice has got you covered.
 Our micro-learning, video-based

-cybersecurity courses and testing are easy for employees to understand and complete,
+cybersecurity and awareness courses and testing are easy for employees to understand and complete,

 and our tracking system makes it easy for you to track and certify all of your

 employees' cybersecurity education progress.

 Here’s the fact: to ensure proper risk management, the need to train your employees on cybersecurity risks and ways to mitigate those risks is at an all-time high.
 According to a recent U.S. Senate Select Committee report

 on intelligence, cyber is now the number one threat to our overall security.

 Huge data breaches are occurring almost daily, and criminals now operate in